 Let’s face it, the existing laws are lagging behind technology, which is why litigating some cases could take years.
 Lawmakers in California and all across the U.S. should consider updating the existing law to spell out how the legal theories of strict liability, negligence, and breach of an express or implied warranty can apply to digital health products.

 If you believe that you have been injured because of a software program or smartphone app, do not hesitate to consult with our Los Angeles product liability attorney.
 Let’s discuss your particular case and find the most appropriate legal strategy.
-Contact the Law Offices of Howard Craig Kornberg to get a free consultation.
-Call at 310-997-0904 or complete this contact form.
+Contact the Law Offices of Howard Kornberg to get a free consultation.
+Call 310-997-0904 or complete this contact form.